ipolychr/content-mlops/docs/evidently_ai.md

 predefined heuristics or provided reference datasets, ensures efficient identification and resolution of potential issues.
 Additionally, users can customize the assessment process by employing bespoke conditions, thereby optimizing data quality checks to align with project-specific requirements.
-Ultimately, the Data Quality report serves as a proactive safeguard, fortifying data integrity and fostering confidence in the music genre classification pipeline's performance.
+Ultimately, the Data Quality report serves as a proactive safeguard, fortifying data integrity and fostering confidence in the Speech Emotion Recognition pipeline's performance.

 ~~~python